comodopines/practice-git/Exercises.md

 "git status" will show currently tracked (not committed) files (file1.txt) in green.

-"git ls-files -s" output can give can be a test to see if a file is tracked, but what if it is already committed?

 ###Perform below steps to see it in action
 ###create directory using "mkdir"